microsoft/azure-data-services-go-fast-documentation/4-Web-Application-Manual/3-TaskGroups.md

 ![3-3](../assets/img/4/TaskGroups/MainPagewithMenuTasks-3-3.png)<br/>
 <sup>Figure 3-3: ADSGoFast Main Page Task Groups  selection </sup><br/>

+**What is a Task Group?**<br/>
+A Task Group can be thought of as a 'bag' or group of Task Masters.
+When creating a Task Master, you can assign it to a Task Group.
+This will allow you to assign overarching properties to every Task Master within that group.
+For example, a Task Group can be assigned a priority, which will also give a priority to every Task Master within that group.
 ## 3.1        Page overview

 When browsing the Task Group page, a layout similar to figure 3.1-1 will